 What Is Polycythemia Vera?

-Red blood cells carry oxygen, white fight infections, and platelets clot the blood to stop bleeding.
+Red blood cells carry oxygen, white ones fight infections, and platelets clot your blood to stop bleeding.

 - Itching all over your body, especially after you've been in warm or hot water

 - A red face that looks like sunburn or blushing